Weinstein's Impact: List of men accused of sexual misconduct

 — Actor Tom Sizemore — Accused of groping an 11-year-old actress in 2003.
 Utah prosecutors declined to file charges, citing witness and evidence problems.
 He denies the allegation.

 — Actor Kevin Spacey — Accused by at least 24 men of sexual misconduct or assault.
-London police reportedly investigating a sexual assault.
+London police reportedly investigating two sexual assaults.
 Fired from "House of Cards" and replaced in Ridley Scott's completed film "All the Money in the World."
 Massachusetts prosecutors are investigating one allegation.
 His former publicist has said he is seeking unspecified treatment.

-— Actor Jeffrey Tambor — One woman alleges sexual misconduct.
-He denies the allegation.
+— Actor Jeffrey Tambor — Two women — an actress on his show "Transparent" and his assistant — allege sexual misconduct.
+He denies the allegation, saying in a statement that he has "never been a predator — ever."
+Tambor said this week he doesn't see how he can return to the Amazon series.

 — Actor George Takei — One man alleges sexual assault.
 He denies the allegation.